 Instructions

-- Rinse rosemary stems with clean water, to ensure that they are free of insects and dust particles.
+- Rinse rosemary stems with clean water, to ensure that the leaves are free of insects and dust particles.

 - Make bunches of the herb, making sure that there are eight lengths in each of the bunch.